clarisli/CarND-Kidnapped-Vehicle-Project/README.md

 ![alt text][image2]

 #### 1. Initialization
 The most practical way to initialize our particles and generate real time output, is to make an initial estimate using GPS input.
-I choose to sample 100 particles around the GPS measurements.
+I chose to sample 100 particles around the GPS measurements.

 As with all sensor based operations, this step is impacted by noise.
-I take into account Gaussian sensor noise around the initial GPS position estimate and the intial estimate.
+I took into account Gaussian sensor noise around the initial GPS position estimate and the intial heading estimate.

 I did this in lines 22 to 64 of the function `init()` in `particle_filter.cpp`.

 #### 2. Prediction
-In this step, I predict where the car will be at the next time step by updating each particle's location based on velocity and yaw rate measurements.
-To account for the uncertainty in the control input, I also add Gaussian noise to the velocity and yaw rate.
+In this step, I predicted where the car will be at the next time step by updating each particle's location based on velocity and yaw rate measurements.
+To account for the uncertainty in the control input, I also added Gaussian noise to the velocity and yaw rate.

-The equations for updating x, y, and the yaw angle when the yaw rate is not equal to zero:
+Here are the equations for updating x, y, and the yaw angle when the yaw rate is not equal to zero:

 ![alt text][image3]